U.S. Microgrid Market Trends, Growth Opportunity, 2026-2034

 A few of the key players in the market are ABB, Eaton Corp., Exelon, General Electric, Honeywell International, Northern Power, NRG International, Pareto Energy, Siemens AG, and Spirae.

-The CHP segment dominated the market share in 2024.
+The CHP segment dominated the market with 42.15% share in 2025.